 Now, let’s do the first online Grammar worksheet question together:

 1.)
-Please do the rest of our online grammar worksheet from Khan Academy:
+Please do the rest of our online grammar worksheet:

 2.)
-Please do the remainder of online math worksheet on Khan Academy:
+Please do the remainder of online math worksheet:

-1. Write one sentence explaining the difference between the period,
+1. Write one sentence explaining the difference between the four

-4. Please write one sentence explaining what a square yard is.
+4. Please write one sentence explaining how many decimal places an

 8:45 Turn in Exit Slip, Dismissal

-1.)
-Write a novel that both tells a good story, and makes a difference.
+4.)
+Write a novel that references a classic book, tells a good story, and makes a difference.
 I’m working on that through my historical fantasy #WiP, #WhoByFireIWill.
 Once published, donate one or more copies to your local public library, as I intend to do.

 Other ideas welcome on how to #EndPoverty, #EndHomelessness, & #EndMoneyBail, starting with improving these four parts of our good #PublicDomainInfrastructure: